 These treatment options for controlling Glaucoma are quite important, as Glaucoma has no cure.
-The good news is that in almost all cases, Glaucoma is treatable, but must be diagnosed as early as possible.
-Thanks to advances in the Medical Treatment of Glaucoma, Laser Treatment for Glaucoma and Surgery for Glaucoma, our eye doctors will be able to recommend an individual treatment plan that is best for you.
+The good news is that as long the diagnosis of Glaucoma is early, the disease is almost always treatable.
+Thanks to advances in Glaucoma treatment, our doctors can recommend an individual treatment plan that is best for you.

 Medical Treatment of Glaucoma

-Unfortunately, some patients may experience side effects of these eye drops making the use of eye drops a poor treatment option.
-Also, some patients are unable to achieve adequate control with eye drops alone and require Laser Treatment for Glaucoma in addition to the eye drops in order to maintain control.
+Unfortunately, some patients may experience side effects of these eye drops.
+Further, some patients are unable to achieve adequate control with eye drops alone.
+These patients require Laser Treatment in addition to eye drops to maintain control.

 Laser Treatment of Glaucoma

 The use of Laser Treatment for Glaucoma has become an important treatment option for many patients.
-In the past, Laser Eye Surgery for Glaucoma was considered a “last resort” before Glaucoma Surgery.
-Today, thanks to advances in lasers, using a laser treatment for Glaucoma in conjunction with the eye drop treatment is an excellent option to help maintain control and slow or stop the progression of the disease.
-Laser Treatment for Glaucoma is widely used to help prevent vision loss and is becoming a Glaucoma treatment of choice for many patients who have problems with eye drops or are unable to use eye drops properly.
+In the past, Laser was considered a last resort before Glaucoma Surgery.
+However, thanks to laser advancement, using laser in conjunction with eye drops is an excellent treatment plan.
+Laser Treatment is widely used and is becoming the choice treatment for many Glaucoma patients who experience issues with eye drops alone.

-Argon Laser Trabeculoplasty (ALT) is a type of glaucoma laser treatment that helps to reduce the Intraocular Pressure (IOP) by creating more effective drainage of fluid through the Trabecular Meshwork.
-Unfortunately, for some patients, the effect of ALT decreases over time, rendering it ineffective.
-This is limiting, as ALT cannot usually be repeated.
+Argon Laser Trabeculoplasty (ALT) is a type of laser treatment that helps reduce the IOP by creating more effective drainage of fluid through the Trabecular Meshwork.
+Unfortunately for some patients, the effect of ALT decreases over time, rendering it ineffective.
+This is limiting since ALT cannot usually be repeated.

-If a Glaucoma Laser Treatment is the best option our eye doctors will spend the time necessary to explain the risks and benefits so that you fully understand your treatment options.
+If Laser Treatment is the best option, our eye doctors will explain the risks and benefits so you fully understand your treatment options.

 Surgical Treatment of Glaucoma